lgajowy/java9-modules/Java9 Modules.md

 ## Summary

-Java Platform Module System with modularized JDK and the Java platform itself is a long awaited thing that is finally going to be there in the upcomming release.
-In this post we shortly described it and showed jlink tool as a 'cherry on top'.
-What we did not describe are the controversies and criticism about it comming mainly from OSGi creators.
-If you're interested in the topic, there is an [article](https://developer.jboss.org/blogs/scott.stark/2017/04/14/critical-deficiencies-in-jigsawjsr-376-java-platform-module-system-ec-member-concerns) worth reading to see how the things are in a more broad way.
+Java Platform Module System with modularized JDK and the Java platform itself is a huge, long awaited change that is finally going to be there in the upcomming release.
+In this post we shortly described it and showed jlink tool as a "cherry on the top".

+If you're concerned about any problems that may appear while migrating your software to Java 9, there is a [guide](https://docs.oracle.com/javase/9/migrate/toc.htm#JSMIG-GUID-7744EF96-5899-4FB2-B34E-86D49B2E89B6) straight from Oracle.
+They strongly encourage developers to try it as soon as possible due to possible incompatibilities.

+We are looking forward to see how the Module System is going to adopt in the world of Java software.